 Figures for 2010 are estimated based on including Burlington’s figures for the full year and estimating the other operating companies based on their results for the first half.
 Operating earnings listed on this table are pre-tax and taken from page 58 in the Berkshire Hathaway Annual Report.

-The second table (below) included in this letter is a 20 year comparison of Berkshire Hathaway’s year end price to its intrinsic value and operating earnings.
-It shows clearly that Berkshire Hathaway’s current price is cheap relative to its recent history.
+The second table (below) included in this letter is a 20-year comparison of Berkshire Hathaway second quarter 2010 year-end price to its intrinsic value and operating earnings.
+It shows clearly that Berkshire Hathaway second quarter 2010 price is cheap relative to its recent history.

-I included figures for the performance of the S&P 500 Average because this gives us a comparison to the overall stock market and indicates that even though Berkshire Hathaway’s recent performance lags its long term record, it is still quite strong relative to its’ environment, and allows us to hope the company’s long term performance will improve when the market environment gets better.
+I included figures for the performance of the S&P 500 Average because this gives us a comparison to the overall stock market and indicates that even though Berkshire Hathaway second Quarter 2010 performance lags its long term record, it is still quite strong relative to its’ environment, and allows us to hope the company’s long term performance will improve when the market environment gets better.